Nursing Assistant Training Program

 More About the Nursing Assistant Training Program

 Each cohort of students complete a free program consisting of:

-- Classroom training with partnering institutions, clinical rotations, and a four-week unpaid internship (subject to change).
+- Classroom trainings through the Lifespan Nursing Assistant School, clinical rotations, and a four-week unpaid internship (subject to change).

-- Hands on experience at a Lifespan affiliate.
+- Hands on experience at a Lifespan hospital.